se-edu/se-book/oopDesign/inheritance/overloading/text.md

 <div id="body">

-Method overloading arises when there are multiple operations with the **same name but different type signatures.**
+**Method overloading is when there are multiple methods with the same name but different type signatures.** Overloading is used to indicate that multiple operations do similar things but take different parameters.

 <tip-box type="primary">